Of Commerce, Counsel & the Coin

 Eisenhower’s warning

-17 January.
-The phrase enters the public vocabulary.
-In the same address the general warns also of the "scientific-technological elite," anticipating the Technical Industrial Complex by half a century.
+On 17 January the phrase enters the public vocabulary, and in the same address the general warns also of the “scientific-technological elite,” anticipating the Technical Industrial Complex by half a century.

 1974